115 W. Washington Street

 Judge Barnes is a member of the Indiana Bar Foundation, the St. Joseph County Bar Association, the Indiana State Bar Association, and the Illinois State Bar Association.

-Judge Barnes is married to Alberta Barnes, a retired educator.
-They are the parents of two sons, Tim and John.
+Judge Barnes is married and has two sons.
 Tim is an attorney in Washington, D.C.
-John is a TV producer at NBC Sports.
-John and his wife, Bess, are the parents of the world’s most perfect granddaughter, Addison Emily.
+He and his wife, Dawn, are the parents of Benjamin Patrick Barnes.
+John is a TV producer for NBC Sports.
+He and his wife, Bess, are the parents of Addison Emily and Corinne Jordan Barnes.
+Ben, Adie, and Corinne are, of course, the world’s most perfect grandchildren!